RezaGonabadi77/rsa-encryption-decryption-VHDL/README.md

 ## Features

-- FPGA-based implementation of the RSA encryption algorithm.
+- FPGA-based implementation of the RSA encryption and decryption algorithm.
 - Easy-to-use VHDL code.
 - Generates public and private keys for secure communication.